NaziClaus/pleyadaapp/README.md

 ```bash
 docker compose up --build
 ```

-Downloaded files are stored in the `download` directory on your host machine and database data persists in a named Docker volume.
+By default the compose file maps `D:/app/Sends` on the host to `/app/download` inside the container.
+Adjust this path if needed.
+Database data persists in a named Docker volume.